Jonah-Thomas/Dueling-Multiverse/README.md

 ## User Description

 The  user is a person who is either a fan of yugioh or want to try the game for the first time.
 They would try to build, save, and test custom decks online.
-THere is the option to chat with other players, share strategies, and eventually duel to see who is the better player.
+There is the option to chat with other players, share strategies, and eventually duel to see who is the better player.

 ---